jakubbinter/AnyQl/README.md

 # AnyQl
 C# library for extracting fields from strings in formats such as json and generating sql INSERT or UPDATE strings from them.
 Curently only supported file formats are Json and Xml.
-> :warning: This project is in development and is not ready for usage!
+> :warning: This project is in development and probably contains some bugs, if you find some, it would be nice if you would create an issue about it!
 ## [Documentation](./docs/AnyQl.md)
 ## Example Program
 ```cs